-- Our policies and guidelines across the organisation and the BBC set out our expectations of our people, stakeholders and suppliers.
+- Our policies and guidelines across our organisation and the BBC set out our expectations of our people, stakeholders and suppliers.
 All staff involved in sourcing or licensing of products are also expected to follow the requirements of our ethical trading programme. - Our Ethical Policy sets out our expectations of our suppliers.
 It is in line with the Ethical Trading Initiative Base Code and reflects the International Labour Organisations Conventions and Recommendations including clauses covering forced labour.
 This policy forms part of our standard Supplier Terms of Trade, Freelance Terms and our agreements with corporate partners and licensees, except in cases where licensees' own policies are deemed to set a higher standard than or equivalent to ours.
 The policy sets out our requirements on labour standards and is prefaced by a list of minimum standards that partners must meet before we are able to work with them.
-It is issued at the point of engagement with the individual or supplier and is reviewed periodically.
+It is issued at the point of engagement with the individual or supplier and is reviewed periodically, with the most recent review resulting in an updated policy being issued this year.
 A copy of our Ethical Policy is available on request. - We continued to communicate the BBC's Code of Conduct internally to all members of the organisation.
 The Code sets our expectations of ethical conduct, fair, respectful treatment, and also highlights how our employees and others engaged on BBC Children in Need business may raise concerns.

-Risk remains crucial factor in informing and determining the priorities and focus of our modern slavery programme
+Risk assessment is a crucial factor in informing and determining the priorities and focus of our modern slavery programme

-- We continue to identify where greater ethical risk exists to help target our activity.
+- We conducted an annual risk assessment to identify where greater ethical risk exists to help target our activity.
 Examples include where workers are more likely to be at risk of ethical issues, including modern slavery, based on the type of product or service being provided, their geographic location and any known previous issues or the scale and type of our relationship with suppliers.
 These factors affect our ability to influence and impact change. - We continue to determine that our risk is greatest in our supply chain categories of official merchandise, branded product for promotional use and licensed product.
-Our due diligence measures therefore continue to focus on these areas.
+Our due diligence measures described in this statement therefore continue to predominantly focus on these areas.